 - Course Description

-discussion of the bulk properties of gases, including deviations from ideal gas behavior.
+bulk properties of gases, including deviations from ideal gas

-simple models to investigate thermochemistry, chemical equilibrium, phase
+other simple models to investigate thermochemistry, phase diagrams,

 - Course Objectives

 At the end of this course, you should be able to

 - Apply the basic tools of calculus to concepts in chemistry.